-According the Brundtland to "Sustainability" simply refers to "the ability to meet the needs of the present without compromising the ability of the future generation to meet their needs".
+According to the Brundtland Commission, "Sustainability" simply refers to "the ability to meet the needs of the present without compromising the ability of the future generation to meet their needs".
 In general sustainability encompasses the social, economic, cultural and environment.
-When looking at rural electrification projects, a much better definition for sustainability in their context is given in [62] where the authors define sustainability as "The systematic preparedness for a project to maintain an electricity service provision over its life span".
+When looking at rural electrification projects, a much better definition for sustainability in their context is given in where the authors define sustainability as "The systematic preparedness for a project to maintain an electricity service provision over its life span".
 This is the definition that has been adopted in formulation of the sustainability metrics for PV based rural electrification projects in this research.
-It is essential that rural electrification projects and systems are designed, planned, implemented and managed appropriately for them to be fully sustainable.
-According to [64] in which a review of off- grid rural electrification projects was carried out, the four categories of sustainability mentioned institutional, economic, environmental and sociocultural.
-Much as these categories are important for project sustainability, other aspects like health and safety, legal framework, security, technological aspects, supplier and procurement aspects, documentation, ethical and gender aspects are equally important.
+It is essential that rural electrification projects and systems are planned, implemented and managed designed. appropriately for them to be fully sustainable.
+According to in which a review of off- grid rural electrification projects was carried out, the four categories of sustainability mentioned are institutional, economic, environmental and socio-cultural.
+Much as project these categories are important for sustainability, other aspects like health and safety, legal framework, security, technological aspects, supplier and procurement aspects, documentation, ethical and gender aspects are equally important.